odicforcesounds/devblog/docs/index.md

 **Note**: I notice about melicious **Ireland** activity, that is trying to hack my sites.
 Maybe you already know that I use **Cloudflare** to manage **DNS** and other **HTTP** inputs, so I redirect them to [this](https://blog.odicforcesounds.com/blog/awesome/files/Security/Offensive/ABBT.html) page, to motivate them to learn more.
 You know, they use some automatic **Script-Kid** Tool to hack **Wordpress** / **PHP** frameworks.
 I don't know why, but I don't like **PHP**.
 I Like [HTML](./blog/web/html.md) and [CSS](./blog/web/css.md).
 [JavaScript](./blog/web/javascript.md) can be useful and [NodeJS](./blog/web/nodejs.md) can be useful too.
 Well, in fact this specific sub-domain is made with **Markdown** only and hosted in **GitHub**.

 ## Application Development

+Always looking for [someone](https://book.odicforcesounds.com) help, to [play](https://play.odicforcesounds.com) with me this game, I am about to build.

 I am starting to invest my time and money, trying to build the application, described in the audio-track [Social Tool Kit](https://art.odicforcesounds.com/pages/YinYang/Dao/login/index.html), from the album **Emotional Signals** as a Android application.
 If you click the last link, then you can see the final objective of this application, which describe a Challenge for all kind of groups, from public to private, industry, governments, ET's :D (World Wide).